WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 ### Threshold signature schemes / Group signatures

+Group signatures, originally described by David Chaum in 1991, allow a group member to make a signature which proves they are a group member but does not reveal who they are.
+Threshold-based group signatures require consensus of a specified quorum of group members, and as such have application in social recovery.

 The Boneh–Lynn–Shacham signature scheme, which uses Weil pairings on an elliptic curve, has some desireable properties for group signatures.

 Using BLS group signatures it is possible to have a signed message from *m* of *n* members of a group, with an identical signature and public key regardless of which group members signed.